-- The Helmut-Schmidt-programme is open to candidates from Africa, Latin America, South Asia and Southeast Asia and the Middle East (see list of countries).
-In 2016, the Helmut-Schmidt-programme is also open to candidates from Ukraine.
+- The Helmut-Schmidt-Programme is open to candidates from Africa, Latin America, South Asia and Southeast Asia and the Middle East (see list of countries).
+In 2017, the Helmut-Schmidt-Programme is also open to candidates from Ukraine.
 Applicants must not have lived in Germany for more than 15 months when applying.

 - Applicants must have completed an undergraduate degree (BA) or its international equivalent.
 The last completed degree must not be more than 6 years old.